 In Virginia, a reckless driving violation is a six (6) point offense and will be on your driving record for 11 years.
 The same applies to a DUI/DWI (drunk driving) conviction in Virginia as well as a conviction for driving while suspended.
 Virginia speeding tickets fall into three categories.
-A reckless driving by speed ticket is a six point violation and stays on your Virginia driving record for eleven (11) years.
-A 10-19 mph Virginia speeding ticket is a four point offense and will be on your Virginia driving record for five years.
-A 1-9 mph Virginia speeding ticket is a three point offense and stays on your Virginia driving record for three years.
-In Virginia if you accumulate more than 18 points in one year or 24 points in two years the Department of Motor Vehicles will suspend your license.
+Reckless driving by speed ticket is a six-point violation and stays on your Virginia driving record for eleven (11) years.
+A 10-19 mph Virginia speeding ticket is a four-point offense and will be on your Virginia driving record for five years.
+A 1-9 mph Virginia speeding ticket is a three-point offense and stays on your Virginia driving record for three years.
+In Virginia, if you accumulate more than 18 points in one year or 24 points in two years the Department of Motor Vehicles will suspend your license.
 For more information on demerit points contact the VA DMV.

 The Effect of a Virginia Ticket on an Out-of-State Driving Record

-There a number of ways that reckless driving can be charged and/or prosecuted in Virginia.
-The following are the reckless driving statutes in Virginia:
+There are a number of ways that reckless driving in Virginia can be charged and/or prosecuted.
+The following are the statutes of reckless driving in Virginia:

 - VA Code 46.2-852 Reckless Driving – General rule